ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 ### E-Boks

-Everyone with a CPR number is given an E-Boks account, which is a digital mailbox associated to you.
-Usually people receive mail into their E-Boks from their bank, municipality, place of work, skat, etc.
+Everyone with a CPR# is given an E-Boks account, which is a digital mailbox associated to you.
+Usually people receive mail into their E-Boks from their bank, municipality, place of work, skat, union, etc.

 You can choose to get email notifications to your personal email account whenever you have mail in your E-Boks.
 Each user can also store sensitive documents in their account, such as deeds, birth certificates, or insurance documents, up to a total of 1GB.

-[:link: E-Boks login][E-Boks login]
+[:link: E-Boks login][E-Boks login]{% include margin.html content="There should be a language selection box in the bottom left hand corner, after login." %}

 [E-Boks login]: https://www.e-boks.com/danmark/en